 An understanding of the present characteristics of Portage County establishes a framework for considering the County's future.
 Recent trends in population and housing growth can be analyzed through a review of census statistics and building records.
-Below is a summary of Portage County's demographic statistics from the American Community Survey (ACS) 2019 5-Year Estimates, and 2020 decennial census.
+Below is a summary of Portage County's demographic statistics from the American Community Survey (ACS) 2019 5-Year Estimates.